emmahsax/git_helper/README.md

 git-helper code-request               git code-request
 ```

-Running the following will give you the option to set this up:
+Running the `setup` command will give you the option to set this up:

 ```bash
 git-helper setup